 Fine Print Follies

 In its SEC filings, Waste Management, Inc. cites government regulation and other aspects of the waste management sector as “risk factors” that may affect its business and future prospects.
 These risk factors often show the incentives the company has to influence public policy and the direction its advocacy could take, because congressional lobby disclosure rules do not require sufficient detail for the public to determine what particular issues within proposed legislation a company like WM is pushing for.
 Among other issues, Waste Management cites environmental regulation, changing preferences that affect its profitability (e.g. alternatives to landfill disposal), and labor unions as threats to its business.

-WM states that "stringent government regulations" that "govern environmental protection, health, safety, land use, zoning, transportation and related matters" as well as any potential adoption of climate change legislation threaten its future performance:
+WM states that "stringent government regulations" that "govern environmental protection, health, safety, land use, zoning, transportation and related matters," as well as any potential adoption of climate change legislation, threaten its future performance.
+For example:

 - "Our operations are subject to environmental, health and safety laws and regulations . . . that may result in significant liabilities.
 There is risk of incurring significant environmental liabilities in the use, treatment, storage, transfer and disposal of waste materials.
 Under applicable environmental laws and regulations, we could be liable if our operations cause environmental damage to our properties or to the property of other landowners, particularly as a result of the contamination of air, drinking water or soil. . . .
 Additionally, we could be liable if we arrange for the transportation, disposal or treatment of hazardous substances that cause environmental contamination. . . ."